stratdev3/SimpleW/documentation/simplew/docs/addons/templates.md

 # Templates

-The [`SimpleW.Templates`](https://www.nuget.org/packages/SimpleW.Templates) provides a simple and efficient way to scaffold new
+The [`SimpleW.Templates`](https://www.nuget.org/packages/SimpleW.Templates) package provides a simple and efficient way to scaffold new
 SimpleW modules, services, or projects using `dotnet new` templates.

 It is designed to :